dafer45/TBTK/doc/Manual.md

 We note here that while the three underscores are useful for improving readability in application code, it is also possible to use the more descriptive identifier IDX_ALL.

 ## DOS
-The denesity of states (DOS) represent a third internal storage mode since being a system wide property it has no Index-structure.
+The density of states (DOS) represent a third internal storage mode since being a system wide property it has no Index-structure.
 ```cpp
 	Property::DOS dos = propertyExtractor.calculateDOS();
 ```